huy/lucene-notes/index-migration.md

 ## Lucene index migration

+This article tries to shed some light on Lucene index migration, which is neccesary part of library upgrade process.

 ### Understanding index

 Lucene persists its data in an index.
-If the media is file system then index is a directory containing a set of data files.
+Assuming the media is file system then index is a directory containing a set of data files.

 **Codec**

 There are different data types, the way how each data type is serialized (aka data format) is dictated by codec.
 As Lucene code evolves so the codec.
 Codec version is not neccesary the same as Lucene release version.
 E.g. the default codec version of Lucene 4.4.x is 4.2 while the default codec of Lucene 4.9.x is 4.9.
 We can find codec version by looking at class `org.apache.lucene.codecs.Codec`  e.g.

     ...